alan-turing-institute/environmental-ds-book/book/community/guidelines.md

 The Editor-in-chief (EiC) makes a quick check and validates the proposed notebook with a general feedback including potential datasets/methods/tools to be considered.
 Once the idea is validated, the EiC assigns an editor who starts a conversation with authors about potential reviewers.

+* **Preparation**: Authors prepare a first working version of the notebook and notify the editor when is ready with a link to the notebook repository hosted in a personal GitHub account.
-* **Preparation**: the EiC prepares the notebook repository for the reviewing process.
+The editor validates the notebook runs in Binder and confirms its reproducibility to the EiC to start the reviewing process.
-The step includes ensuring the notebook repo with a first draft version is transferred to the [Environmental-DS-Book organisation](https://github.com/Environmental-DS-Book).
+The EiC transfers the notebook repository from the personal GitHub account to the [Environmental-DS-Book organisation](https://github.com/Environmental-DS-Book).

 * **Review round(s)**: Once 2 or 3 reviewers are found, the editor officially start the review.
 Authors and reviewers work together to improve the proposed plain and executable content of the notebook.